baillieogrady/baillieogrady.com/content/posts/2020-06-15-building-a-wordpress-theme.md

 10. Setup staging website for the client to experiment with their new theme & provide them with a handover document to give a run down of how the theme was made and how to use it, [example](https://handover.baillieogrady.com).

-I'm likely to update this post as time goes on but I hope this post provide a a good insight into how one WordPress developer builds themes.
+I'm likely to update this post as time goes on but I hope this post provide a good insight into how one WordPress developer builds themes.